 Here is my point.
 When it comes to orthopedic disease, x-rays are King!
 Right?
-I mean there is really no better way to image bone changes than by taking an x-ray.
+I mean there is no better way to image bone changes than by taking an x-ray.
 It is also the most affordable option when it comes to diagnostic imaging when compared to a CT scan or MRI.

 With that being said, sometimes you need to take your dog’s health into your own hands.
-If your veterinarian never recommends x-rays then you need be an informed pet owner and request them.
+If your veterinarian never recommends x-rays then you need to be an informed pet owner and request them.
 The best advocate for your dogs’ health is you at the end of the day.

-Depending on the breed, size or genetic background of your dog, you should strongly consider having x-rays taken multiple times throughout their life and not wait until they are showing signs of weakness or limping.
+Depending on the breed, size, or genetic background of your dog, you should strongly consider having x-rays taken multiple times throughout their life and not wait until they are showing signs of weakness or limping.
 As I have written about before and also discussed in the video, “The 12 Subtle Signs of Arthritis”, both pet owners and even veterinarians many times miss the early warning signs therefore treatment usually begins way too late in the disease process.

 The X-ray Life Plan:

 First, when your dog gets spayed or neutered ask the veterinarian to take an x-ray of their hips.
 This will give you at least some kind of baseline to go off of.
 Now, considering that most dogs are spayed or neutered at or around 6 months of age when they are not fully grown, the x-rays will not be 100% accurate.